History of slavery in New Jersey: Colonial period

+Before the Dutch West India Company, formed in 1621, become a permanent fixture in North America, its "colonies" were more outposts used for seasonal trading, only intermittently occupied.
+Constructed c.
+1623/24, its first fort, Fort Nassau, in South Jersey on the banks of the Delaware at the intersection of modern Gloucester and Camden Counties, is considered by historians to have been constructed (at least in part) by slave labor.

 The Dutch West India Company introduced slavery in 1625 with the trafficking of eleven African slaves to New Amsterdam, capital of the nascent province of New Netherland.
 They worked as farmers, fur traders, and builders.
 It later expanded across the North River (Hudson River) to Pavonia and Communipaw, eventually becoming Bergen, where these men worked the company plantation.
 Settlers to the area later enslaved men privately, often using them as domestic servants and laborers.
 Although enslaved, the Africans had a few basic rights and families were usually kept intact.
 They were admitted to the Dutch Reformed Church and married by its ministers, who also baptized their children.
-While enslaved Africans could be admitted to the Church, the church itself did not prohibit their enslavement.
-In fact, the Church did not even find that enslavement sinful.
+While enslaved Africans could be admitted to the Church, the church itself did not prohibit their enslavement, which it not find sinful.
 The enslaved could testify in court, sign legal documents, and bring civil actions against whites.
 Some were permitted to work after hours, when they earned wages equal to those paid to white workers.
 When the colony fell, the company relinquished enslavement, establishing early on a nucleus of free negros.

+Ensuring that enslaved Africans could work the settlers' land for free became an incentive to attract permanent New Netherland settlement under the Dutch patroon system.
+One example of this is in 1630, when director Michael Pauw decreed the West India Company to source 50 enslaved Africans from Pernambuco (a major slave hub in Brazil, freshly taken over by the Dutch just months prior) to Pavonia.
+Patroons were then promised a supply of Africans from the WIC for lease or for permanent assignment to their land.